nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

    * Irina imported and demultiplexed the ISS and HISEAS data with separate manifests
    * Irina converted the resulting qza files to qzv files
    * Irina visualised the qzv files and confirmed that 292 and 150 were good right trim parameters for HISEAS and ISS respectively
-   * Irina denoised the ISS data with a right trim parameter of 150
+   * Irina denoised the ISS data with a right trim parameter of 150 and left trim 0
-   * Irina started denoising the HISEAS data with a right trim parameter of 292
+   * Irina started denoising the HISEAS data with a right trim parameter of 292 and left trim 0

 #### October 21
    * Denoise finished